-Further away from the magnetic axis, ε^2 -terms become more important than the non-ideal effects already considered, and AC-like Alfvén eigenmodes can be found within ideal MHD theory [6].
-In order to study this regime, the equilibrium code HELENA was used to construct a low-shear equilibrium with a slighlty reversed safety factor profile, see figure 2 (left).
-Solutions for the ideal MHD eigenmode equations were then obtained using MISHKA-1, a full geometry ideal MHD stability code, to scan through the relevant values of q_0 , ranging from $q_0 = 1$ and down.
+Further away from the magnetic axis, ε^2 -terms become more important than the nonideal effects already considered, and AC-like Alfvén eigenmodes can be found within ideal MHD theory [6].
+In order to study this regime, the equilibrium code HELENA was used to construct an equilibrium with slighly reversed safety factor profile and very low shear, see figure 3.
+Eigenmode solutions for the ideal MHD equations were then obtained using MISHKA-1, a full geometry ideal MHD stability code, to scan through the relevant values of q_0 , ranging from $q_0 = 1$ and down.

 Both sweeping up, core-localized ACs and tornado-like TAEs, located somewhat more off axis and moving radially outwards, were found for all toroidal mode numbers considered.
-As can be seen in figure 2 (right), the frequencies of the ACs sweep from 0 at $q_0 = 1$ all the way up to the TAE frequency range, where the TAEs appear with frequencies that evolve in a manner quite similar to the experimentally observed spectrum in figure 1 (left).
-It should be mentioned that the TAEs develop strong interaction with global AEs as they move outwards, effectively prohibiting identification of the radial asymmetry observed in [1], see figure 1 (right).
+As can be seen in figure 4, the frequencies of the ACs sweep from 0 at $q_0 = 1$ all the way up to the TAE frequency range, where the TAEs appear with frequencies that evolve in a manner quite similar to the experimentally observed spectrum in figure 2.
+A comparison of the radial structure between the modes is presented in figure 5.
+It should be mentioned that the tornado-like TAEs develop strong interaction with global AEs as they move radially outwards, effectively prohibiting identification of the radial asymmetry observed in [1].